 Sigma embed URLs offer a great deal of flexibility for customization by passing runtime parameters to render the embed.

-The parent application make use of standard and custom parameters passing (think "variables") at user login.
+The parent application makes use of standard and custom parameters passing (think "variables") at user login.

 This parameter passing is an "easy-to-implement" method for developers, but also provides for richer end user experience through deep interactivity of all the page/iframe elements.